renzenicolai/nfc-lock-js/README.md

 ```

 The service file `ifdnfc.service` can be used to automatically start the service using systemd.
 Copy this file to `/etc/systemd/system/ifdnfc.service` then run `sudo systemctl enable --now ifdnfc` to start.
 Be sure to change the username in the service file to something that suits your system.

+Also enable pcscd with `sudo systemctl enable --now pcscd`